 Your total health is our priority, and we offer a range of primary care and behavioral health services to meet your needs at convenient locations in Central Connecticut.
 Need primary care?
 We offer physical exams, routine health screening and, in Hartford, on-site dental care.
 Living with addiction, depression or anxiety?
-We provide medication-assisted treatment for opioid and alcohol use and abuse, screening, intervention, family supports, and access to counseling.
+We provide medication-assisted treatment for opioid and alcohol use, as well as other substance use disorders, screening, intervention, family supports, and access to counseling.
 Have complex medical issues that need attention?
 Treatment, support and linkages to care are readily available.
 Find out more about our Family Health & Wellness Centers, which are community health centers, and visit us today for a healthier tomorrow.

 - Wheeler Family Health & Wellness Center, Bristol community health center

 225 North Main Street, Bristol